rgknp/AIDayLabs/lab04.1-managing_models_with_aml/0_README.md

 ## Workshop Completion

-In this workshop you learned how to:
+In this workshop we learned how to:

 - Track models
 - Create Docker containers with the models and test them locally

-You may now decommission and delete the following resources if you wish:
+We may now decommission and delete the following resources if we wish:

   - The Azure Machine Learning Services accounts and workspaces, and any Web API's
-  - Any Data Science Virtual Machines you have created.
-NOTE: Even if "Shutdown" in the Operating System, unless these Virtual Machines are "Stopped" using the Azure Portal you are incurring run-time charges.
-If you Stop them in the Azure Portal, you will be charged for the storage the Virtual Machines are consuming.
+  - Any Data Science Virtual Machines we have created.
+NOTE: Even if "Shutdown" in the Operating System, unless these Virtual Machines are "Stopped" using the Azure Portal we are incurring run-time charges.
+If we Stop them in the Azure Portal, we will be charged for the storage the Virtual Machines are consuming.